kodek16/colang/versions/next.md

   the next word (whitespace-delimited) from stdin and stores it literal in the `s` variable.
 - Modified `write` statements to work with either strings or `int`.
+- Added `writeln` statement that is identical to `write`, but it also prints a newline.

 ## Incompatible changes